awsdocs/amazon-eks-user-guide/doc_source/external-snat.md

 # External Source Network Address Translation \(SNAT\)<a name="external-snat"></a>

 By default, the [Amazon VPC CNI plugin for Kubernetes](https://github.com/aws/amazon-vpc-cni-k8s) configures pods with source network address translation \(SNAT\) enabled\.
-This sets the return address for a packet to the primary public IP of the instance and allows for communication with the internet\.
+This sets the return address for a packet to the primary private IP of the instance and allows for communication with the internet\.
 In this default configuration, when you use an internet gateway and a public address, the return packet is routed to the correct Amazon EC2 instance\.

 ![\[SNAT enabled\]](http://docs.aws.amazon.com/eks/latest/userguide/images/SNAT-enabled.jpg)